tmandzak/CarND-Vehicle-Detection-P5/writeup.md

 `get_hog_features()` method is called in **line 292** of a `single_img_features()` method  responsible for extracting features from a single image (**lines 272 - 297**).
 Before an image is passed to `get_hog_features()` method it's converted to a specified color space by `convert_color()` method (**line 278**) defined in **lines 109 - 154**.

+#### 2. Explain how you settled on your final choice of HOG parameters.

 To choose the color space I've trained the classifier on the `vehicle` and `non-vehicle` images provided for the project applying various conversions and computing test accuracies (**cells 2 - 4**) along with feature vector length.
-For this experiment I've set the input parameters to values met in lessons:
+Aa a starting point I've set the input parameters to values met in lessons:

 ```